lukdav/robert-price-bm/README.md

 - An order summary is shown as a final check; it contains the product image, name, size, quantity and a subtotal price.
 - Finally the order total is calculated, delivery charge is added (depending on amount spent) and the grand total is given below.

+**The News page:**
+- Contains individual cards for each article.
+- Each article card displays the article image, title, posting date, section of conent and a button to view the article.
+- Clicking on an article image or button will take the user to the Article page.

+**The News Article page:**
+- Specific page for each article.
+- Displays the title, image, Date posted, article content and buttons to return to the News page or to view products.

 <!-- The Database (MongoDB):
 - The "never-have-i-ever" database contains three collections: "users", "categories" and "games".